dalbay/Angular-and-NET_Core-Sample-App/README.md

         </ul>
    ```
    Now run the application make sure you have the dotnet terminal ```dotnet run```
    Here we see the new navigation for the application.
-   Now, change the homepage.
-For that, we need to go to the homepage component - ClientApp -> src -> app -> components -> home component ->*home.component.html*.
-Save the changes, and go back to our app to see the new homepage design:
    ![Home page - naviagtion](images/navigation.png)

 <br/>